exercism/python/exercises/practice/roman-numerals/.approaches/introduction.md

 ## Loop over Romans approaches

 In this class of approaches we:
-- Create a mapping from Roman to Arabic numbers, in some suitable format.
+1. Create a mapping from Roman to Arabic numbers, in some suitable format. (_`dicts` or `tuples` work well_)
-- Iterate nested loops, a `for` and a `while`, in either order.
+2. Iterate nested loops, a `for` and a `while`, in either order.
-- At each step, append the largest possible Roman number to a list and substract the correspond value from the number being converted.
+3. At each step, append the largest possible Roman number to a list and subtract the corresponding value from the number being converted.
-- Join the list into a string and return it.
+4. When the number being converted drops to zero, join the list into a string and return it.
 Depending on the implementation, there may need to be a list-reverse step.

 This is one example using a dictionary: